yagu0/sview/README.md

 Edit the file defaults.php with

 * A global title to your website; this title can later be mixed with a more specific page-based title, or be replaced.
-* A list of references to CSS style sheets and pre-rendering javascripts, like `<link rel="stylesheet" href="http://cran.r-project.org/R.css"/>`.
+* A list of references to CSS stylesheets and pre-rendering javascripts, like `<link rel="stylesheet" href="http://cran.r-project.org/R.css"/>`.
-		We will see later how to refer to local style sheets (under a/css).
+		We will see later how to refer to local stylesheets (under a/css).
 * Some javascript code which will be loaded by default after every page loads (e.g. [jQuery](http://jquery.com/).

 Each variable name is prepended with "b\_" to avoid potential conflicts with your own variables.